adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

     python3 client.py

-in each window (make sure that the server is still running before you do so) and see your MXNet project run federated learning across two clients.
+in each window (make sure that the server is still running before you do so) and see your JAX project run federated learning across two clients.
 Congratulations!

 Next Steps
 ----------